User Interface Guidelines

 Second, because gaze direction moves the cursor, and because the cursor must move relative to the interface to select different items, it is not possible to present the viewer with an interface that is always within view.
 In one sense, this is not possible with traditional 2D GUIs either, since the user can always turn their head away from the screen, but there are differences.
 With a normal 2D GUI, the user does not necessarily expect to be able to interact with the interface when not looking at the device that is presenting it, but in VR the user is always looking at the device -- they just may not be looking at the VRGUI.
 This can allow the user to “lose” the interface and not realize it is still available and consuming their input, which can further result in confusion when the application doesn’t handle input as the user expects (because they do not see a menu in their current view).

 - Close the interface if it goes outside of some field of view from the user’s perspective.
-This may be problematic for games if the interface pauses gameplay, as gameplay would just resume when the interface closes.
+This may be problematic for games if the interface pauses play, as play would just resume when the interface closes.

 - Automatically drag the interface with the view as the user turns, either keeping the gaze cursor inside of the interface controls, or keeping it at the edge of the screen where it is still visible to the user.